c-beltran/aws-photo-storage/README.md

 * [Setup](#setup)

 ## General info
 This is a simple budget friendly photo album.
-You can read more about my journey on this project in the following blog post [insert medium article]().
+You can read more about my journey on this project in the following blog post - _[budget photo album using aws s3](https://beltranca.medium.com/budget-photo-album-using-aws-s3-fbef342b2bcf)_.

 ## Technologies
 Project is created with: